 The framework includes details on how rental schemes will operate in practice, stipulating that vehicles will be subject to a 15mph speed restriction and will be allowed on roads and in cycle lanes, but not in pedestrianised areas.
 Only those with a full or provisional driving licence will be able to use e-scooters, which will nevertheless be exempt from vehicle registration but require insurance.
-It is not thought there will be a legal requirement for riders to use a helmet.
+Though helmet use will be encouraged, it will not be legally required.

 Currently 60% of all car trips here are between 1 and 5km (0.6 – 3 miles) making them very suitable for e-scooters.
 Switching from car to e-scooter for short journeys would help tackle the world’s climate change crisis, as well as reducing congestion and pollution from cars on UK streets.
 In Finland, when e-scooters were introduced earlier this year, 41% of respondents to a survey said they had taken a scooter instead of a taxi ride or private car.
 Almost one in five commuters said they had used an e-scooter for a business trip.